 Generally, direct fired heaters are used on construction sites, outdoor applications, or warehouses.
 Since direct fired heaters have an exposed flame similar to a stovetop or grill, these units should be reserved for areas where there is plenty of ventilation and less foot traffic.
 Common applications include:

 Indirect Fired Heaters

 Indirect fired heaters are just like your home oil or gas burning furnace with a chimney.
 With propane or natural gas heating units, the flame is contained in a burn chamber which heats a “heat exchanger”.
 The cooler air passes over and around the heat exchanger, thus heating the air.

 Indirect fired heaters offer some positive points, like:

-- Higher Cost – The rental cost is nearly quadruple that of direct fired
+- Higher Cost – The rental cost is nearly four times the amount of a direct fired unit.

-- Hard to transport – Indirect fired heater units are much larger and less portable.
+- Harder to Transport – Indirect fired heater units are much larger and less portable.

-At Priority Rental, we offer a broad variety of direct and indirect fired heaters for rent or purchase.
+At Priority Rental, a Herc Rentals Business, we offer a broad variety of direct and indirect fired heaters for rent.
 For a more general overview of the heaters we offer, visit our portable heaters page.